sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1100 - match.md

 Match arrays
 ----

-Sensible creates an anchor using the last element in a Match array only if:
+Sensible creates an anchor using the last element in a Match array if:

 - The other array elements preceed the last element in order.
 - Each array element targets a separate successive line.